davidychen/match-em-all/README.md

 # match-em-all

 A flipping pokemon card game.
 When you flip two same card, you catch the pokemon!
+Compete with others and expand your collection!
+Try to Catch some rare pokemons like Groudon!
+We have statistics of kinds of pokemon caught every day!

 # Deployment